ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 # SCXXX-running-CPM-at-36864-MHz
-Code to change register settings to double CPU clock speed and alter WAIT states and UART0 and UART1 config under CP/M.
+Code to change register settings to double CPU clock speed and alter WAIT states and UART0 and UART1 config under CP/M. This code will run on all Steve Cousins Z180 computer kits.

 # FAST MODE